What To Do When You Run Out of Money: 6 Things

 Prioritizing your spending definitely isn’t the sexy or fun answer, but neither is being broke.
 As you go through each of your purchases, you need to ask yourself if the purchase you made was a need or a want.
 You will need to be honest with yourself for this one because you can justify just about anything.
 “I ran out of money, and it was hard, and I just got paid, so I deserve to treat myself” isn’t a solid justification to continue the paycheck-to-paycheck cycle.
 Trust me, just because you can justify something doesn’t mean you should.
 When we cannot meet our financial obligations every month, you must eliminate all the excuses and see your spending for what it really is.

-#2: Pay your most important bills and let the ones you can do without go
+Pay your essential bills and let the ones you can do without go

 To decide which bills you will pay and which ones you will have to do without, you have to make a list starting with the essential bills.
 As you decide this, you need to make sure that your safety and well-being are taken care of first, including:

-• Your shelter, whether that be rent or your mortgage, you need to make sure you have a clean, safe place to live.
-We recommend you don't spend more than 25% of your income on housing.
+- Your shelter, whether that be rent or your mortgage, you need to make sure you have a clean, safe place to live.
+Contacting your mortgage provider for assistance, such as setting up repayment plans or asking for a mortgage payment holiday, can be crucial during financial difficulties.
+We recommend you don’t spend more than 25% of your income on housing.
 If, at this point, you notice you are spending way more than that 25%, you can make an effort to find a more affordable living situation.
 This may not be the immediate solution, but it could be important for your long-term success.

 Child support can often be forgotten or put on the back burner but it shouldn’t be.
 Paying your child support is not only an obligation to care for your child but it can also lead to some pretty serious consequences when not paid.